-The first large painting was mounted in a highly frequented public space (Neuer Kamp 32, 20357 Hamburg) at the end of June.
+The first banner was mounted in a highly frequented public space (Neuer Kamp 32, 20357 Hamburg) at the end of June 2017.
 It was designed in a discussion process and finally created by the artist Eckart Keller.
-It takes up SDG 1: End Poverty – just before leaders of the economically most powerful countries met for the G20 summit in the city of Hamburg in July.
+It took up SDG 1: End Poverty – just before leaders of the economically most powerful countries descended upon the city for the G20 summit in July.

-A second banner dealing with SDG 6: Clean Water and Sanitation has been created by Shraddha Shrestha (Macha_73).
-She is working as an illustrator and street artist in Kathmandu.
-As from February 15 her interpretation of SDG 6 will be installed at Neuer Kamp 32, in the city of Hamburg.
+A second banner dealing with SDG 6: Clean Water and Sanitation was created by Shraddha Shrestha (Macha_73).
+She is working as an illustrator and street artist in Kathmandu/Nepal.

 Access to clean water and sanitation has been endorsed as a Human Right by the UN since 2010.
 There is not a shortage of clean water in the world, there is unequal and unfair access to this fundamental life source.
 9% of the world’s population lacks access to clean drinking water and 30% of all people are not provided with basic sanitation services.
 Those most affected are women and children.
 While some regions are faced with geographic conditions and consequences of climate change others are simply robbed of their resource by extensive overuse and pollution of ground water supplies.
 Problems around water supplies are closely related to the global economic system.
 Many countries have externalized their intensive water consumption to other regions by importing consumer goods that require extensive use of water, for example in the production of meat, textiles, food stuffs or flowers.
 Enjoying a cup of coffee in Germany costs 140 litres of water, producing a litre of milk involves 1.000 litres of water and a kilo of beef up to 15.500 litres.

-The initiators of “globalgoals.hamburg” not only want to focus the discussion around SDGs on the context of the particular issues raised within each goal, but particularly also on what systems are in place that prevent justice, equal participation and negotiation, access to and shared control over resources in order to build communities and societies that are truly sustainable, interdependent and deeply respectful of human rights and development.
+The initiators of “globalgoals.hamburg” not only want to focus the discussion around SDGs on the context of the particular issues raised within each goal, but particularly also on what systems are in place that prevent justice, equity and negotiation, access to and shared control over resources in order to build communities and societies that are truly sustainable, interdependent and deeply respectful of human rights and development.

 The project team, Friderike Seithel and Liz Kistner, can be contacted at: